Overdiagnosis May be Considered Medical Malpractice

 For one thing, overdiagnosis is not an error per se.
 Many medical conditions are diagnosed based on a test or series of tests that have a certain rate of false positives.
 In other words, the tests may be carried out correctly and interpreted correctly, but positive indications of a medical condition may be wrong.
 This is normal, so it could be argued that because the tests were not infallible that the physician who makes an overdiagnosis is not at fault.
-This is not always true, as any San Antonio personal injury lawyer will explain.

 Physicians and other healthcare providers are trained to assess the condition of patients based on a number of factors, one of which is laboratory tests.
 However, they have the discretion to question test results, knowing that false positives are possible, given a set of circumstances that appear to negate a positive result, or to temper a diagnosis because the results show incipient disease but at a level that is negligible or a natural sign of aging.